-Participants may contribute up to 100% of their annual compensation, not to exceed the ceiling imposed by the Internal Revenue Service of \$19,500 and \$19,000 for 2020 and 2019, respectively, as prescribed by the Plan Document.
-If a participant is age 50 or over, the ceiling is increased to \$26,000 and \$25,000 for 2020 and 2019, respectively.
+Participants may contribute up to 100% of their annual compensation, not to exceed the ceiling imposed by the Internal Revenue Service of \$19,500 for 2021 and 2020, as prescribed by the Plan Document.
+If a participant is age 50 or over, the ceiling is increased to \$26,000 for 2021 and 2020.
 The Plan provides an Automatic Enrollment feature for employees hired on or after January 1, 2016, who do not affirmatively make an elective deferral to the Plan, to automatically have three percent (3%) withheld each pay period and contributed to the Plan's Qualified Default Investment Alternative (QDIA) as a pre-tax deferral after the plan's six (6) month waiting period.